 The Colors of the Rainbow for Designers

-That got us thinking about the rainbow.
+All of this talk about color got us thinking about the rainbow and how it came to be.
 Let’s dive into it.

 What is the History Behind the Colors of the Rainbow?

-We’ve all seen how breathtaking a natural rainbow looks after a rainstorm.
-As a kid, running to try to find the fabled "pot of gold" at the end of the rainbow was a major (albeit unattainable) goal.
+We’ve all seen how breathtaking a natural rainbow looks after a hard rainstorm.
+As a kid, getting to the pot of gold at the end of the rainbow was a major (albeit unattainable) goal.